Buying your myki

 New-look myki card

-From October 2014, PTV is introducing a new-look myki card onto Victoria’s public transport network.
+In October 2014, PTV began introducing a new-look myki card onto Victoria’s public transport network.

 The new-look myki card is dark grey and is part of PTV’s project to provide customers with more options at card vending machines next year.